tfiers/PkgGraph.jl/README.md

 You might want to install `PkgGraph` in your base environment (e.g. `v1.8`).
 You can then use it in any project, without having to install it in that project.

-One way to do this (from any environment):
+One way to do this is to run – from any environment:
 ```
 julia> using PkgGraph
 ```